Joe Cotellese

 What does creating a project look like?
 I think an optimal workflow looks something like this.

-• Drop a task into my OneNote.
+• Drop a task into Omnifocus.
 It may or may not be a project on it’s own.

 • When I’m processing the Inbox, make the decisions whether this is a one off task that once completed doesn’t have any other associated work or if it’s a project

-• if it’s a one off task, cut and paste it into the appropriate @Context
+• if it’s a one off task, I move it to a Misceallaneous project.

 Tasks